N-Wouda/ALNS/README.md

   given number of iterations.
 - `MaxRuntime`.
 This stopping criterion stops the heuristic search after a given number of seconds.
+- `NoImprovement`.
+This stopping criterion stops the heuristic search after a given number of iterations without an improvement of the best solution.

 Each stopping criterion inherits from `StoppingCriterion`, which may be used to write your own.